intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	Healthy workloads are not expected to reach this limit.

   memory.swap.peak
-	A read-only single value file which exists on non-root cgroups.
+	A read-write single value file which exists on non-root cgroups.

-	The max swap usage recorded for the cgroup and its descendants since the creation of the cgroup.
+	The max swap usage recorded for the cgroup and its descendants since the creation of the cgroup or the most recent reset.

+	Any non-empty write to this file resets it to the current swap usage.
+	All content written is completely ignored.

   memory.swap.max
 	A read-write single value file which exists on non-root